egel/egel.github.io/_posts/2017-03-20-git-pre-commit-email-guardian.md

 To give some more real live example, when I want to switch between different users ( I'm doing something for my personal stuff at weekend and on Monday morning start using the same laptop to begin my work as an employer of company ABC) then I just comment line with `~/.gitconfig.local` and uncomment (enable) specific configuration for work `~/.gitconfig.local_work`.

-But "hey, no one is infallible, and many times I do a commit as a wrong user to the repository that I shouldn't commit (i.e.: using my personal e-mail address when I commit to employer's repository where I should use company's one).
+Although "hey, no one is infallible, and many times I do a commit as a wrong user to the repository that I shouldn't commit (i.e.: using my personal e-mail address when I commit to employer's repository where I should use company's one).
 Therefore, since a while, I wondered about:

 > "How to disable some not authorized git users to commit in selected local repositories".